Insanityandme/systemutv-II-backend/README.md

 ## Back-end
 1. ```git clone https://github.com/Insanityandme/systemutv-II-backend.git```
 2. If you are using an IDE such as IntelliJ and Eclipse you need to install the Maven plugin for your environment if it isn't already installed.
-It's most likely already installed.
+(It's most likely already installed)
 3. Navigate to the file Javalin.java in src/main/java/se/myhappyplants/javalin/
 4. Run Javalin.java and it should look something like this: ![image](https://github.com/Insanityandme/systemutv-II-backend/assets/1380257/03980c76-d2d6-48ba-94a2-3be7ee24764d)
 5. Now that the server is running navigate to localhost:7002 to check out our API documentation: ![image](https://github.com/Insanityandme/systemutv-II-backend/assets/1380257/01fa74d0-7c10-41f9-ac39-3c942cc34a25)